Crete or Corfu: Which Island Should Be Your Next Greek Destination?

 Cretan food

 Great food is always high on any vacation wishlist.
-Whether you choose Crete or Corfu you will be delighted with the huge variety of traditional Greek dishes you can enjoy on both islands!
+Whether you choose Crete or Corfu, you will be delighted with the massive variety of traditional Greek dishes you can enjoy on both islands!

-Delicious pastries and cups of Greek coffee can be enjoyed throughout the day too while main dishes include village-style salads (horiatiki), different meat cuts cooked over charcoal, and baked comfort food, such as moussaka or gemista are all widely available.
+Delicious pastries and cups of Greek coffee can be enjoyed throughout the day.
+At the same time, the main dishes include village-style salads (horiatiki), different meat cuts cooked over charcoal, and baked comfort food, such as moussaka or gemista, which are all widely available.

-The best way to enjoy a variety of different dishes is to order a mezé platter which is like a tasting menu to share and consists of several traditional bites.
+The best way to enjoy different dishes is to order a mezé platter, which is like a tasting menu to share and consists of several traditional bites.

 Cretan Food